iSiddharth20/Text-Based-Retrieval-Models-Implementation/Positional-Index/README.md

 ### Positional Index and Phrase Query Search

 + Python 3.0
++ Required Dependencies : nltk (Only for RegexpTokenizer)
 + Can add Custom Stop Words List
 + PositionalIndex.py :
     - Only Creates Positional Index